-- 11.10.
-The following provides a summary of the process when an amendment is proposed to a motion during the debate process: - The proposed amendment is seconded. - The Chair opens the proposed amendment to debate. - The amended motion is put to the vote. - If the vote is won, the amended motion becomes the substantive motion. - The substantive motion is put to the vote with or without debate.
+- The Chair opens the proposed amendment to debate. - The amended motion is put to the vote. - If the vote is won, the amended motion becomes the substantive motion. - The substantive motion is put to the vote with or without debate.
 During the debate of the substantive motion further amendments may be considered. - If the vote is lost, the original motion is then considered.

-12. Method of taking vote
+12.Method of taking vote

 - 12.1.
 The Chair will call for all Councillors in favour of the motion to indicate their support.
 The Chair will then call for all Councillors against the motion to indicate their objection.
-A councillor may call for a 'division' to ensure their objection to the motion is recorded in the minutes.
-If a division is taken, the minute secretary shall record the names of Councillors voting in the affirmative and of those voting in the negative.
-The Chair shall declare the result of a vote or a division as soon as it has been determined. - 12.2.
-Councillors have the right to request that their names and how they voted be recorded in the minutes. - 12.3.
+The Chair shall declare the result of a vote as soon as it has been determined. - 12.2.
+The names of all Councillors voting and how they voted will be reflected in the minutes.
+There is no abstaining from voting and if a Councillor does not indicate their vote it will be taken to be negative. - 12.3.
 Except under the provision of Clause 13, the resolution shall not be discussed after the vote has been declared. - 12.4.
 If a report contains distinct recommendations, the decision of Council may be taken separately on each recommendation.